Some Key Minimalist Design Tips For Your Space!

 When it comes to minimalist design principles, there are lots of places to turn to!
 Here at Board and Life, we’re definitely trying to have a warm minimalist decor in our flat.
 We have a simply designed interior with less furniture and “stuff” than many of our friends and family.

-That said, if you want to get started understanding minimalism in your life and your home, you should start by reading what is sometimes considered the Bible of Minimalism – The Life-Changing Magic of Tidying Up.
+That said, if you want to get started understanding minimalism in your life and your home, you should start by reading what is sometimes considered a classic – The Life-Changing Magic of Tidying Up.
 Written by Marie Kondo, this book is fundamental to anyone wanting to make big changes in their way of life.
 Lisa has been dying to read it as we journey down the road to our own version of minimalism!

 So, whether you are just getting into minimalist interior style or looking for general minimalism ideas for the home, here are a few design tips that we have picked up along the way to get you started!